Skip to content

 Halve the eggs lengthwise.
 Gently remove the yolks and place them in a small mixing bowl.
 Reserve the whites.

-Use a fork and smash the yolks together with the mayonnaise, yellow mustard, honey, salt, black pepper, and half of the chives.
+Use a fork and smash the yolks together with the Blue Plate Mayonnaise, yellow mustard, honey, salt, black pepper, and half of the chives.
 Once the mixture is smooth, fold in the bacon and cheese.
 Fill each half of the egg whites with the yolk mixture and garnish each one with the remaining chives.
 Cover and refrigerate until ready to serve.

 Yield:16 pieces